Prosus to acquire BillDesk for USD 4.7 bn | Business

 The latest transaction builds on previous acquisitions by PayU in India, including CitrusPay, Paysense and Wibmo.

-He added that over the next few years, more than 200 million new users are expected to adopt digital payments and the average the number of annual transactions per person is expected to rise 10-fold in the next three years from 22 to 220 - which presents a massive growth opportunity.
+He noted that over the next few years, more than 200 million new users are expected to adopt digital payments and the average the number of annual transactions per person is expected to rise ten-fold in the next three years from 22 to 220 -- which presents a massive growth opportunity.

+Niti Aayog CEO Amitabh Kant termed the transaction as a ''big move''.

+''Deal brings Prosus's cumulative investment in Indian tech to more than US$10bn.
+Acquisition will see PayU, become the leading online payment providers globally, handling a payment volume of US$147 billion,'' he tweeted.

 ''By bringing together these two complementary businesses, we expect to create a fintech ecosystem handling 4 billion transactions annually,'' Anirban Mukherjee, CEO of PayU India, said.

-He added that the combination will help grow India's digital payments industry, propel the Digital India vision, and allow PayU to service the key audiences of consumers, merchants and banks and utilise that scale - both in India and internationally and innovate further.
+He said the combination will help grow India's digital payments industry, propel the Digital India vision, and allow PayU to service the key audiences of consumers, merchants and banks and utilise that scale -- both in India and internationally and innovate further.

 BillDesk's network is used by some of the biggest banks in the country and a large number of merchants across utilities, telecom, insurance and other verticals.